 - You are taking or are planning to take any other medicines.
 This includes vitamins and supplements that are available from your pharmacy, supermarket or health food shop.

-Some medicines may interact with desogestrel and/or ethinyloestradiol.
+Some medicines and herbal products may interact with desogestrel and/or ethinylestradiol.
 These include:

-- medicines for epilepsy (such as phenytoin, primidone, barbiturates, carbamazepine, oxcarbamazepine, topiramate, felbamate)
+- medicines for epilepsy (such as phenytoin, primidone, phenobarbital, barbiturates, carbamazepine, oxcarbamazepine, topiramate, felbamate, lamotrigine)

 - medicines for tuberculosis (e.g. rifampicin and rifabutin)

 - medicines for HIV infections (ritonavir, nelfinavir, nevirapine, efavirenz)